What is Borderline Personality Disorder?

 Experiencing a “traumatic event” is something many people have to cope with — and there is a range of situations that can be labelled as “traumatic events.”
 Trauma is often described as being both a physiological and a psychological wound.
 When we perceive a threat to our lives or experience a threatening situation, or witness serious harm occurring to another person, our response is one of being traumatized.

 When we experience trauma, it can feel like being hit by a bulldozer – and the effects can be felt for months and years.
 A Trauma Informed Care approach helps to build an awareness of your feelings and reactions and to aid recovery through interacting with others.
+Huntington Beach Christian Counseling provides support for trauma recovery, offering guidance and tools to help you heal and regain balance in your life.

 What is Trauma Informed Care?